stellar/stellar-core/docs/software/commands.md

 * **tx**
   `/tx?blob=Base64`<br>
-  submit a [transaction](../../learn/concepts/transactions.md) to the network. blob is a base64 encoded XDR serialized 'TransactionEnvelope' returns a JSON object with the following properties
+  submit a [transaction](../../learn/concepts/transactions.md) to the network. blob is a base64 encoded XDR serialized 'TransactionEnvelope', and it returns a JSON object with the following properties
   status:
     * "PENDING" - transaction is being considered by consensus